 Address: Shops 1 & 2 17 – 23 Station Street, Engadine, NSW, 2233

-2. Send an email to David Elliot, NSW Transport and Roads Minister via this webpage: https://www.nsw.gov.au/nsw-government/ministers/minister-for-transport-veterans
+2. Send a message to Jo Haylen, the NSW Transport and Roads Minister via this webpage:

 Points to include

-We suggest that you state clearly upfront that you strongly object to the new proposal.
+We suggest that you state clearly upfront that you strongly object to SCATL routing that does not utilise the rail corridor.
 Here are some points that you might like to include:

 - State your name and contact details